BabylonJS/Extensions/TowerOfBabel/README.md

 ```

 ###initScene()###
 If you indicated that you wanted an `initScene()` included, it will be generated next.
 When you call this function in your application code, it will do the .babylon file equivalent of `BABYLON.SceneLoader.Append()`.
 You pass a previously instanced scene as an argument, and may also pass `resourcesRootDir`.  `resourcesRootDir` is very tolerant about whether you terminate it with a `/` or not.
 The default is the same as the html file.
-When `initScene()` is called, the root directory of texture files & sound files must be the same.
+When `initScene()` is called, the root directory of texture files &amp; sound files must be the same.

 The example below shows when everything is present.
 The calling of the definition of skeletons, cameras, sounds, lights, and shadows are only added when there are some to define.